The Glastonbury Company Story

 However Wendy's book, with its additions from the Resilient Leadership Community members, remained.
 Now, our human world reels once again, as people struggle with the tremendous changes that the pandemic has wrought.
 Once again, there is an opportunity to help people to be strong and kind to themselves and to everyone else, as they adapt.
 We humans are now learning to live with the pandemic on a long term basis.
 After what we've been through during the first years of the pandemic, many people are more empowered to make their own choices, and are more comfortable to learn independently online.
 This has created an opportunity to meet the vastly increased need in our pandemic world for online self-learning related to ways to flourish despite the chaos.
 To use this opportunity to bring more kindness into this shift, Wendy is now using the book to co-create the online 7 Keys of Kindness courses with help her friend and colleague Dr Sally Paulin, kindly.

-The journey of The Glastonbury Company continues to this day, with Wendy as its Kindness Queen, always here to help you learn how to unlock your strength, explore how to set yourself free, and discover how to achieve what you want to achieve, kindly.Want to know more?
+The journey of The Glastonbury Company continues to this day, with Wendy as its Kindness Queen, always here to help you learn how to let go your struggle, explore how to set yourself free, and discover how to achieve what you want to achieve, kindly.Want to know more?
 Click here to ask Wendy, our Kindness Queen, today.